Chronic Pain And Depression: Treatment Options To Improve Health

 There is also a risk of other problems related to personal finances, weight, work, and social isolation.
 More potential risks may include family relationship problems, low self-esteem, and legal issues.
 Many are fearful they will experience an injury, leading to additional anxiety.

-Studies show chronic pain and depression have similar effects on the brain.
+Studies show that chronic pain and depression have similar effects on the brain.
 They have similar neuroplasticity changes, have overlapping neurobiological mechanisms, and involve similar neuropathways.
-It may be why people experience migraines and depression or a specific form of pain regularly with depression systems.
+It may be why people experience migraines and depression, or a specific form of pain regularly, with depression symptoms.

 For some, being unable to engage socially, emotionally, and physically in daily activities because of chronic pain is a huge loss, making their situations more challenging.